The closed-open string map for $S^1$-invariant Lagrangians: Introduction

 Let us now recall a recent theorem of Haug \cite{Ha13}. \begin{theorem} If $\chr \k=2$, then $HF^*(L,L)\cong H^*(L)$ as vector spaces.
 Using the identification coming from a specific perfect Morse function from~\cite{Ha13}, and also indentifying $QH^*(X)\cong H^*(X)$, the same map

 is again an isomorphism of unital algebras. \end{theorem}

 It turns out that it is possible to completely compute $\CO^0$ for real toric Lagrangians.
-This is a rather quick corollary of the works of Charette and Cornea~\cite{CC13}, Hyvrier~\cite{Hy13}, and McDuff and Tolman \cite{MDT06}; we explain it in Section~\ref{sec:real_toric}.
+This rather quickly follows by combining the works of Charette and Cornea~\cite{CC16}, Hyvrier~\cite{Hy16}, and McDuff and Tolman \cite{MDT06}; we explain this theorem in Section~\ref{sec:real_toric}.

 \begin{theorem} The diagram below commutes.

 \end{theorem} In particular, $\CO^0$ is injective if and only if $\F$ is injective.